Boundedness of moduli of varieties of general type: Preliminaries

 If $D$ is nef then this is the same as

-for any ample divisor $H$, see \cite{Nakayama04}. $D$ is called \textit{abundant} if $\kappa_{\sigma}(X,D)=\kappa(X,D)$, that is, the numerical dimension is equal to the Iitaka dimension.
-If we drop the condition that $X$ is projective and instead we have a projective morphism $\pi\colon\map X.U.$, then an $\mathbb{R}$-Cartier divisor $D$ on $X$, is called \textit{abundant} over $U$ if its restriction to the generic fibre is abundant.
+for any ample divisor $H$, see \cite{Nakayama04}.
+If $D$ is $\mathbb{Q}$-Cartier then $D$ is called \textit{abundant} if $\kappa_{\sigma}(X,D)=\kappa(X,D)$, that is, the numerical dimension is equal to the Iitaka dimension.
+If we drop the condition that $X$ is projective and instead we have a projective morphism $\pi\colon\map X.U.$, then a $\mathbb{Q}$-Cartier divisor $D$ on $X$, is called \textit{abundant} over $U$ if its restriction to the generic fibre is abundant.

 If $(X,\Delta)$ is a log pair then a \textit{non canonical centre} is the centre of a valuation of log discrepancy less than one.